enroutesystems/exn-automation-wdio/README.md

 # Front end Testing Framework
-This frameworks performs tests to Salesforce's front end platform.
+This frameworks performs tests to Salesforce and BMI front end platforms.
 ## Setup
 ### Requirements
- - node v10.18.0 or higher
+ - node v10.23.1 or higher
  - yarn
 ### Installation
 Install modules by executing the following command